willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Windows Mixed Reality might have trouble identifying a boundary that you previously created.
 You can create a new boundary or you can use your device in Seated and standing mode.

-## I see a message that says “Lost tracking” or “We don’t have a boundary for this space”.
+### I see a message that says “Lost tracking” or “We don’t have a boundary for this space”.

+You must create a new boundary.
+To do this:
-Select **Start > Mixed Reality Portal** on your desktop.
-Select "Menu", then select "Run setup" to create a new boundary.
+* Select **Start > Mixed Reality Portal**.
+* Select "Run setup".

+### The boundary is always visible.
+How can I make it go away?

+The boundary appears when you are close to it.
+If your boundary includes any sections that have a narrow or irregular shape, you might end up getting close to it, and causing it to appear, more often than you’d like.
+To fix this, try creating your boundary again using a larger and more regular shape.
+Select **Start  > Mixed Reality Portal** on your desktop, then select "Run setup".

 ### How can I turn off the boundary temporarily?

+* Select **Start > Mixed Reality Portal**.
+* Open "Menu".
-**Select Start > Mixed Reality Portal**, then open "Menu".
-Turn "Boundary" to "Off".
+* Turn "Boundary" to "Off".
 Make sure to stay in one place while the boundary is off.

 ## Problems in Windows Mixed Reality Home